 Bounce Innovation Hub was founded in January 2018 and is the region’s first open innovation hub serving northeast Ohio’s entrepreneurial and innovation community.
-Located in downtown Akron in the former B.F.
-Goodrich plant, the building comprises more than 300,000 square feet of coworking, event and meeting space and office, lab and light manufacturing space.
+Located in downtown Akron in a former B.F.
+Goodrich tire plant, the building comprises more than 300,000 square feet of coworking, creative, event and professional office space.
 With more than 50 organizations in the building, Bounce accounts for more than 250 people working and creating.

 Bounce’s first floor, the Generator, is open to the public.
-It comprises 27,000 square feet, and includes coworking space and private offices; event and meeting space; The Workshop: A Creative Co-op; the Remarkable Coffee and Cafe; and a 24-seat, state-of-the-art, esports facility.
+It comprises 27,000 square feet, and includes coworking space and private offices; event and meeting space; The Workshop: A Creative Co-op; Remarkable Coffee and Cafe; and the state-of-the-art Esports Center.

-Through in-house programs and community partnerships, Bounce currently serves more than 55 startups in northeast Ohio.
+Through in-house programs and community partnerships, Bounce serves more than 75 entrepreneurs and startups in northeast Ohio.